Numerical approximation of McKean-Vlasov SDEs via stochastic gradient descent: Stochastic gradient descent for MV-SDEs

-We recall that $H$ is a function in $C^1(\mathbb{R}^{(n+1) K})$ and that it satisfies \eqref{eq:Hn}.
-In order to obtain a convergence result for Algorithm \ref{alg:SGDMVSDE}, we introduce the following assumption. \begin{assumption} The function $H$ is such that $\nabla_a H$ is globally Lipschitz continuous on $\mathbb{R}^{(n+1) K}$. \end{assumption} For example, the $H$ specified in Example \ref{ex:H} satisfies Assumption \ref{ass:H}. {This requirement of Lipschitz regularity is essential to prove convergence of any iterative method with a sequential step.
-This becomes clear after the result in Proposition \ref{lem:regul_grad_G}.} To show the convergence of the iterates ${\bf a}_{m}$ in Algorithm \ref{alg:SGDMVSDE} to a stationary point of $G$, we first prove a few intermediate results.
+To prove Theorem \ref{th:convergence}, we first prove two intermediate results.
 These results enable us to employ the developments in \cite{bertsekas2000gradient} and \cite{patel2021stochastic} for the convergence of SGD algorithms in non-convex settings.
-The first preliminary result contains: (i) a standard consistency condition that allows us to understand the process $({\bf v}_{m})_{m\in\mathbb{N}}$ as a sequence of stochastic gradients of $G$; and (ii) a bound on the second conditional moment of the gradient noise. {This result is similar to Assumption 2 and Assumption 3 in \cite{patel2021stochastic}.} \begin{proposition} Under Assumption \ref{ass:initial} and \ref{assum:extra_reg} with $N=2$, we have
+The first preliminary result contains: (i) a standard consistency condition that allows us to understand the process $({\bf v}_{m})_{m\in\mathbb{N}}$ as a sequence of stochastic gradients of $G$; and (ii) a bound on the second conditional moment of the gradient noise. \begin{proposition} { Under the assumptions of Theorem \ref{th:convergence}, we have}

 where we set $\bar{\mathcal{F}}_0:=\{ \bar\Omega, \emptyset \}$.
 Furthermore, the random variables

 are bounded, uniformly with respect to $m\in \mathbb{N}_0$. \end{proposition}